Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 Lloyd and Stories: Traveling Underground (1973), ***

 keyboardist Kenneth Bichel.
-Whereas Brown seemed to favor
+Whereas Brown favored

-simple direct piano parts, Bichel takes more of the Rick
+simple piano parts, Bichel takes the Rick

-of background with layered keyboards.
+Wakeman approach - change sounds often and create a background with layered keyboards.
 This isn't to say he

 sounds like Wakeman (he doesn't), but he does some interesting things